 - Dine on some Italian food at Bella Italia

-- Have your first dance under the stars – Hurricane Ridge is the best place for this!
+- Have your first dance under the stars – Hurricane Ridge is the best place for stargazing in the park!

 - Enjoy some s’mores around a campfire – Some beaches allow fires, but check for fire bans.